 Another picture of our Senior Saints group at the Sassafras Lunch and Tea Room in Greenwood.

 Lee Williams heads up our Romeo (Retired Old Men Eating Out) Club lunches at the MCL Cafeteria.
 We have a great time.
 We meet at 11:30 most Thursdays.
 Plan to join us.

 Senior Saints march third thursday luncheon set for the 21st at the church

 On Thursday, March 21st, our Senior Saints will be having a pitch-in luncheon at the Gathering Place lunch room at the church.
 Pastor Phelps will be our guest speaker telling of his recent ministry trip to India.

 Spring Trip Scheduled for Senior Saints

-An historic trip to Ohio will be the next Senior Saints trip is scheduled for April 24-26th.
+An historic trip to Ohio will be the next Senior Saints trip is scheduled for May.
+Listen for announcements concerning the exact dates and costs.
 One of the sites will include the Put-in-Bay Memorial which is located on South Bass Island in Lake Erie near Sandusky.
 The memorial commemorates the victory over the British at the Battle of Lake Erie in the War of 1812.
 Oliver Hazard Perry was the notable commander and made famous the saying on his battle flag: "Don't Give Up the Ship."
 Upon his victory over the British, he sent a message to General William Henry Harrison that said: "We have met the enemy, and they are ours."
 Details of the costs, lodging, and other places of interest that we plan to see will be described on a flyer that will be available at Colonial Hills Baptist Church around Christmas time.